What is Artificial Lift?

 The main advantages of gas lift as artificial lift types are a high degree of flexibility, wireless retrievable, ability to handle sandy conditions, minimal space requirement, multi-well production from a single compressor, full bore tubing drift, etc. The disadvantages of a gas lift system are the requirement of a compressor, high backpressure, expensive maintenance and operation, limited gas injection rate, etc.

 Hydraulic lift is an artificial lift method that uses a surface pump to pressurize the well fluid.
-The main components of this type of artificial lift system are surface high-pressure injection pump and pipeline, injection tubing, downhole assembly, and positive displace or jet pump.
+The main components of this type of artificial lift system are a surface high-pressure injection pump and pipeline, injection tubing, downhole assembly, and positive displace or jet pump.
 The hydraulic lift well has its wellhead connected to the power fluid manifold.

 Electric Submersible Pump

 Electric submersible pumps (ESP) are also used to push production fluid out of the well.
 They can be used for a variety of applications like high temperature, unconventional, conventional, offshore requirements, etc to maximize production.
 An ESP is installed below the reservoir fluids at the bottom of the tubing string and connects to a long electric motor.
 The electrically powered pump with its blades, move the fluids in the well.
 ESPs can move large volumes of fluid.
-A control box is installed that senses the pump need to increase or decrease the fluid volume requirement.
+A control box is installed that senses the pump needs to increase or decrease the fluid volume requirement.
 A typical electric submersible pump can produce roughly twenty-thousand barrels of fluid per day.

 The main components of an electrical submersible pump system are an electrical power cable, electrical submersible motor, motor protector, seal electric cable, gas separator, motor controller, and centrifugal pump.